SumoLogic/sumologic-otel-collector/docs/Migration.md

 ### Docker Logs Source

-Docker Logs Source is not supported by Opentelemetry Collector.
+Docker Logs Source is not supported by the OpenTelemetry Collector.

 ### Docker Stats Source

-Docker Stats Source is not supported by Opentelemetry Collector.
+Docker Stats Source is not supported by the OpenTelemetry Collector.

 ### Script Source

-Script Source is not supported by Opentelemetry Collector.
+Script Source is not supported by the OpenTelemetry Collector.

 ### Streaming Metrics Source

-Streaming Metrics Source is not supported by Opentelemetry Collector.
+Streaming Metrics Source is not supported by the OpenTelemetry Collector.

 ### Host Metrics Source

-Host Metrics Source is not supported by Opentelemetry Collector.
+Host Metrics Source is not supported by the OpenTelemetry Collector.

 ### Local Windows Event Log Source

-Local Windows Event Log Source is not supported by Opentelemetry Collector.
+Local Windows Event Log Source is not supported by the OpenTelemetry Collector.

 ### Local Windows Performance Monitor Log Source

-Local Windows Performance Monitor Log Source is not supported by Opentelemetry Collector.
+Local Windows Performance Monitor Log Source is not supported by the OpenTelemetry Collector.

 ### Windows Active Directory Source

-Windows Active Directory Source is not supported by Opentelemetry Collector.
+Windows Active Directory Source is not supported by the OpenTelemetry Collector.

 ### Script Action

-Script Action is not supported by Opentelemetry Collector.
+Script Action is not supported by the OpenTelemetry Collector.

 ## Local Configuration File